The Fit for the Future Convention in association with Howden will focus on the ever challenging funding landscape for sport and recreation.

 Session 2: Medal Success - so what?

 A debate on how investment in high performance sport can positively impact at a grassroots level – and benefit the entire sector and society.
 An expert panel will be leading the debate and you will have the opportunity to have your say.

 Session 3: How to measure when you're changing lives

 We are all aware that sport and recreation can have a huge impact on many aspects of society, but how are you evidencing and celebrating the great work of your organisation?
 This session will look at how you can put processes in place to effectively measure and demonstrate how you are changing lives and how this can ultimately lead to income generation and access to funding.

 There will be four SPORT Talks taking place and you will have the chance to select the two which are most relevant to you.
-We wanted to share with you what two of the SPORT Talks will be covering and will be releasing information on the other two in the coming days.

 SPORT Talk 1 - British Cycling & HSBC

 SPORT Talk 2 - EFDS & Spirit of 2012